-This past week has taught our team that a lot can change in a short period of time.
-We have seen most of our library partners have to shut their doors or plan for that scenario.
+A lot can change in a short period of time.
+We have seen most of our library partners have to shut their doors or plan for that scenario during the pandemic.
 It is painful to know that the heartbeat of a community is not physically available to its residents, but libraries have been investing in virtual resources for years and still have so much to offer!
 We want to make sure that you can seamlessly offer Beanstack, too, even if it means you now have to host any staff trainings or refreshers entirely virtually.

-Our Client Success Team members train almost exclusively online, so we thought it might be helpful to share a few tips as you plan your Beanstack training sessions for this summer (in the US) or anytime.
+Our Client Success Team members train almost exclusively online, so we thought it might be helpful to share a few tips as you plan your Beanstack training sessions for this summer or anytime.

-Watch our generic “Staff Actions” training.
-We regularly train on the basic “Staff Actions.”
+Watch our “Staff Essentials” training.
+We regularly offering webinars on the basic “Staff Essentials.”
 These trainings include details on how the reader experience looks for registering, logging, and earning rewards.
 It similarly shows those actions from the staff admin tools.
 You can access our most recent training here.
 Watch this so that it can serve as a guide post/starting point for your own more customized staff training.

 Test everything.
-Create a test family (that must also have some level of staff access and readers whose ages align with your challenges).
-Login as the family and test out all of the possible scenarios.
+Create a test family with some level of staff access and readers whose ages align with your challenges.
+Log in as the family and test out all of the possible scenarios.
 Make sure you have tested all of the actions you will be showing your staff.
 This article will show you how to test a challenge when you already have a live site.

 Have your “cheat sheet” ready for download.
 We recommend handing out your cheat sheet at the time you deliver your training.
 You can send it to people in advance or post it during the training.
 In any case, letting staff have a clear print-out of what to expect is key.
 Here are some examples from libraries using Beanstack in summer 2019.

-Get staff ready (for pre-launch or newly live clients only): Take advantage of our duplicate a challenge feature and duplicate your existing summer challenges with new dates that are current.
+Get staff ready (for pre-launch or newly live clients only).
+Take advantage of our duplicate a challenge feature and duplicate your existing summer challenges with new dates that are current.
 Ask staff to participate as if they were readers in advance of the training.
-If you can swing it, offering a small incentive or drawing prize is a great option for those who complete the program/challenge!
-For those who are training trainers at libraries with live sites, you could do this and make the challenge staff only for a smaller group of people.
+If you can swing it, offering a small incentive or drawing prize is a great option for those who complete the challenge!
+For those who are training at libraries with live sites, you could do this and set the challenge to staff-only for a smaller group of people.

 Consider the important scenarios.